2020 Language Policy Forum

 May is a busy time in Cambridge and we advise that you book your accommodation as early as possible.

 Cambridge has a wide range of hotels, B&B accommodation and guest houses.
 The following are close to the conference venue: Faculty of Education, University of Cambridge, 184 Hills Road, Cambridge CB2 8PQ.

-If you are interested in staying in a Cambridge College and having some college experience, please book through College Rooms.
+If you are interested in staying in a Cambridge College, please book through College Rooms.

 20:00.
 Informal welcome drinks, The Earl of Derby, 129 Hills Road, Cambridge, CB2 1PG.

 18:00.
 Drinks Reception, Faculty Garden (in the conference venue)

 19:30.
 Conference Dinner (pre-booked), NINES global buffet, First Floor, Cinema Level, Clifton Way, Cambridge, CB1 7DY.